CollinCoil/llm-for-cong-hearings/README.md

 ```
 This command will install all the required packages listed in the requirements.txt file.

+# Usage
+We recommend creating a python notebook and importing the necessary functions from across the repository.
+That will prevent the need to toggle in between individual files when executing code.

 # Data
 The data for this project is accessible on Zenodo.
 The link will be published here once it is available.